 Presidential Candidate Brags About His Direct Role in Violence and Repression

-(May 16, 2013) The international community should immediately institute a travel ban and asset freeze against Mohammad Baqer Qalibaf, the current mayor of Tehran and a contender in the upcoming presidential election, due to his extensive role in gross human rights violations, the Campaign for Human Rights in Iran said today.
+(May 16, 2013) The international community should immediately institute a travel ban and asset freeze against Mohammad Bagher Ghalibaf, the current mayor of Tehran and a contender in the upcoming presidential election, due to his extensive role in gross human rights violations, the Campaign for Human Rights in Iran said today.

 (Audio file in Persian)

-In this audio recording, Qalibaf adamantly details how he has personally engaged in violent repressive policies and their implementation:
+In this audio recording, Ghalibaf adamantly details how he has personally engaged in violent repressive policies and their implementation:

-Excerpts of Qalibaf’s tape were disseminated yesterday by the Persian language opposition website, Kalemeh.com, and BBC Persian.
+Excerpts of Ghalibaf’s tape were disseminated yesterday by the Persian language opposition website, Kalemeh.com, and BBC Persian.

-The Campaign calls on the EU and the US to immediately include Qalibaf on their list of human rights violators and to institute a travel ban and asset freeze against him.
+The Campaign calls on the EU and the US to immediately include Ghalibaf on their list of human rights violators and to institute a travel ban and asset freeze against him.